-The IACS members, their affiliates and subsidiaries and their respective officers, employees or agents are, individually and collectively, referred to in this clause as the 'IACS Members'.
-The IACS Members, individually and collectively, assume no responsibility and shall not be liable to any person for any loss, damage or expense caused by reliance on the information or advice in this document or howsoever provided, unless that person has signed a contract with the relevant IACS Member for the provision of this information or advice and in that case any responsibility or liability is exclusively on the terms and conditions set out in that contract.
+The IACS members, their affiliates and subsidiaries and their respective officers, employees or agents (on behalf of whom this disclaimer is given) are, individually and collectively, referred to in this disclaimer as the "IACS Members".
+The IACS Members assume no responsibility and shall not be liable whether in contract or in tort (including negligence) or otherwise to any person for any liability, or any direct, indirect or consequential loss, damage or expense caused by or arising from the use and/or availability of the information expressly or impliedly given in this document, howsoever provided, including for any inaccuracy or omission in it.
+For the avoidance of any doubt, this document and the material contained in it are provided as information only and not as advice to be relied upon by any person.